Lonegwadiwaitor/cnac/README.md

 [Ventz](https://steamcommunity.com/id/ventz1/) later used every excuse under the sun to get rid of me and to avoid paying me, included but not limited to [libellous pedophilia claims](https://i.imgur.com/pWGngSS.png) (based on his [own personal trauma](https://i.imgur.com/WcbSZuM.png)), and bug abuse claims.

-He then later resulted to [threatening legal action](https://i.imgur.com/h5X8naI.png).
+He also resulted to [threatening legal action](https://i.imgur.com/h5X8naI.png).

 In the end, I issued an ultimatum; pay me or i'll open source it, and well, here we are.